cs675-spring20-projs/lab1/README.md

 Specifically, <tt>invokeService()</tt> is where the task dispatching really happens.
 Fill out the missing piece in there.
-The next missing piece to be fixed is a <tt>for</tt> loop that loops over all the tasks, and use <tt>select</tt> inside of the <tt>for</tt> loop to select between two channels: <tt>registerChan</tt>, and <tt>readyChan</tt>.
+The next missing piece to be fixed is a <tt>for</tt> loop that loops over all the tasks;
+you may find <tt>select</tt> comes in handy: inside the <tt>for</tt>
+loop, the <tt>select</tt> switches between two event sources:
-This is also where you get to connect the different pieces of the RPC framework together-- <tt>registerChan</tt> holds the workers that successfully get registered at the driver, and the task scheduler starts dragging workers from there.
+<tt>registerChan</tt>, and <tt>readyChan</tt>.
+This is also where
+you get to connect the different pieces of the RPC framework together-- <tt>registerChan</tt> holds the workers that successfully get registered at the driver, and the task scheduler starts dragging workers from there.

 </p>